kotchaosu/vagrant_workshop/README.md

 # Building Rails app

 Virtual machine is ready for setting up environment for your app.
 You can, of course, install whole stuff like you used to...
 However, I encourage you to dig into topic of automated environment setup (Puppet, Ansible etc.).
 For simplicity of this intro, there is a setup script in our working directory.
-We don't need this script to run on every boot.
+We don't need this script to run during every boot.
 We only need it if we have bare machine or we changed something in the script.
 To achieve this, go to line 65 in Vagrantfile and type:

     config.vm.provision "shell", path: "setup.sh"